 - To return to the default movements, click Exit walk mode .

-Currently, you can only enter Walk mode in a desktop environment.
+NOTE: You can only enter Walk mode in a desktop environment and while in Perspective View.
 However, if a story has Walk mode set as the default, you can use the Walk toolbar options.